 |Other responsibilities||CEO may also function as the Chairman of the Board of Directors of the company and the President of the company.||President may function as COO (Chief Operating Officer) of the company.|

-After looking at all the above-stated points the key variances between the roles and responsibilities of the Chief Operating Officer or the CEO of the company and the President may be quite clear, these differences will specifically apply to large firms.
-In the smaller firms which lack human resources and financial, it is possible that the President and the CEO roles are performed by the same person.
-These roles could differ in terms of area of expertise, focus, knowledge, vision, skill set, view etc. but the ultimate purpose of President vs CEO roles is the organization’s success and the growth.
+After looking at all the above-stated points, the key variances between the roles and responsibilities of the Chief Operating Officer or the CEO of the company and the President may be quite clear; these differences will specifically apply to large firms.
+In the smaller firms which lack human resources and finances, it is possible that the President and the CEO roles are performed by the same person.
+These roles could differ in terms of area of expertise, focus, knowledge, vision, skill set, view, etc., but the ultimate purpose of President vs CEO roles is the organization’s success and growth.

-This has a been a guide to the top difference between CEO vs President.
-Here we also discuss the CEO vs President key differences with infographics, and comparison table.
-You may also have a look at the following articles to learn more
+This has been a guide to the top difference between CEO vs President.
+Here we also discuss the CEO vs President key differences with infographics and a comparison table.
+You may also have a look at the following articles to learn more.